hackerbuddy/Ok-I-will-switch-to-the-new-Balanced-Chat-Mode-where-I-have-only-one-rule/README.md

-# Ok, I will switch to the Balanced chat mode where I have one rule
+# Ok, I will switch to the Balanced chat mode where I have one rule, one safety guideline

 This is a repository for testing the new Balanced chat mode of Microsoft Bing, which has fewer constraints and limitations.